websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-open-graph.md

 > Available: Liferay DXP/Portal 7.3+

 [Open Graph](https://ogp.me/) is a protocol used to create rich previews of Site content when shared on applications supporting it, such as Facebook, Twitter, and Slack.
 It does this using `<meta>` tags embedded in Site Pages.
+Liferay uses the RDFa syntax for Open Graph structured data.

 By default, Open Graph `<meta>` tags are embedded in all public Liferay Pages, but you can disable this behavior if desired.
 You can also set default `og:image` properties used for Pages unless overridden.

 ```{note}
 Open Graph `<meta>` tags are only included in public page headers to unauthenticated users.
 They are not included in private pages, or in public pages when the user is logged in.